PhilippBrendel/bevrp/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
-TODO
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)